MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-exchange-monitoring.md

 Then make sure you meet both of the following requirements:

-- Office 365 E3 or Microsoft 365 E3, or Office 365 E5 or Microsoft 365 E5
+- Your organization needs to have a license count of at least 10,000, from one or a combination of these products: Office 365 E3, Microsoft 365 E3, Office 365 E5, Microsoft 365 E5.
-- At least 10,000 licenses and at least 50 monthly active Exchange Online users
+- Your organization needs to have at least 50 monthly active Exchange Online users.

 If the license count for your organization goes below 10,000 users and the monthly active users goes below 50 users, Exchange Online monitoring won’t be enabled until these requirements are met.